nic-dgl103/Exercise-3---CSS-Box-Model-and-Best-Practices/README.md

 - Validate each HTML page to make sure that it is correct: https://validator.w3.org/#validate_by_upload.
 Take screenshots of the results.
 - Validate your CSS code to make sure that it is correct: https://jigsaw.w3.org/css-validator/ for CSS.
 Take a screenshot of the results.

 **You have now completed your exercise but you still need to push your edits to GitHub and submit it in Brightspace.
-Make sure to follow the instructions in the How to Complete Your Exercises Guide.**
+Make sure to follow the instructions in the How to Complete Your Exercises Guide.
+You will need to submit the screenshots of the HTml and CSS validation results for part 2.**